galgibly/Gal_Drone/README.md

 # Gal_Drone

-**29.07 - Third Week Update**
+**12.08 - fifth Week Update**
 --------------------------------------

-We finished the installation of ORB_SLAM2.

-We run an offline video by the software and got information of it.

-We are trying now to run the software on a real time video.

-We study about the interface between ORB_SLAM2 and phone/drone.
+ctello is connected to ORB_SLAM2. the drone is mapping the room with ORB_SLAM2. it rotates 360 degrees and finalizes with a map.